didier-segura/digital-cv/README.md

   - Infrastructure As Code: Chef, Terraform

 **Technical Project Manager** @ [KALIOP](https://www.kaliop.com/) _(Apr 2012 - May 2015)_ <br>
-Led technical projects and initiatives for various clients.
+Lead technical projects and initiatives for various clients.
   - Migration VMware ESX 4 to VMware ESX 5.5
   - Migration of internal messaging to Gmail
   - Integration of open-source solutions based on client needs